Reject Systems: What You Need To Know

 Integration and optimization

-• Seamless integration: Rejection systems must be integrated into existing production lines without significant disruptions.
+Rejection systems must be integrated into existing production lines without significant disruptions.
+A well-designed reject conveyor can efficiently remove defective or unwanted products, ensuring that only compliant items reach the marketplace.

 • High-Speed production lines: Maintaining accuracy at high speeds is a significant challenge.